 However, as Rampont notes, “France is a very pacifist country, and any kind of violence – during protests or otherwise – is quite rare.
 If you come upon a protest, just let them go about their business.
 They’re more concerned with getting the government’s attention than anything else.”

-In addition, the State Department recommends that official U.S. government travelers not visit Paris on the weekends.
+However, because of the possibility of terrorist attacks and violent demonstrations, the State Department recommends that official U.S. government travelers not visit Paris on the weekends.

 Seeing Paris Safely – Any Day Of The Week